LifeScopeLabs/lifescope-app/setup/03-production-build.md

 #Set up DockerHub account, containerize App via Docker, and run in a Kubernetes Cluster
 The LifeScope App can be run in a Kubernetes Cluster via containerizing the code with Docker and uploading the image to DockerHub.

-## Set up DockerHub account and install Docker on your machine
+## Set up DockerHub account and install Docker on your machine (optional)
+*LifeScope has a Docker Hub account with repositories for images of each of the applications that make up the service.
+The Kubernetes scripts are coded to pull specific versions from the official repos.
+If you're just pulling the official images, you don't need to set up your own Hub or repositories therein.*

 This guide will not cover how to set up a DockerHub account or a local copy of Docker since the instructions provided by the makers of those services are more than sufficient.
-Once you've created a DockerHub account, you'll need to make two public repositories, most easily named ```lifescope-api``` and ```lifescope-app```.
-If you use different names, you'll have to change the image names in the various .yaml files in the /kube/* directories.
+Once you've created a DockerHub account, you'll need to make public repositories for each of the lifescope services you want to run.
+At the very least, you'll want to run lifescope-api and lifescope-app, and the Docker Hubs for those are most easily named ```lifescope-api```and ```lifescope-app```.
+If you use different names, you'll have to change the image names in the Kubernetes config files in the lifescope-kubernetes sub-directories for those services.

 ## Containerize the App with Docker (optional)

 *LifeScope has a Docker Hub account with repositories for images of each of the applications that make up the service.
 The Kubernetes scripts are coded to pull specific versions from the official repos.
 If you want to pull from a repo you control, do the following:*

 After installing Docker on your machine, from the top level of this application run ```docker build -t <DockerHub username>/lifescope-app:vX.Y.Z .```.
 X,Y, and Z should be the current version of the App, though it's not required that you tag the image with a version.

 You'll then need to push this image to DockerHub so that the Kubernetes deployment can get the proper image.
-Within prod/lifescope-app.yaml, you'll see a few instances of an image name that points to an image name, something along the lines of lifescope/lifescope-app:v4.0.0.
+Within lifescope-kubernetes/lifescope-app/overlays/production/production.yaml, you'll see a few instances of an image name that points to an image name, something along the lines of lifecsopelabs/lifescope-app:v4.0.0.
 Each instance of this will need to be changed to <DockerHub username>/<public repo name>:<version name>.
 For example, if your username is 'cookiemonstar' and you're building v4.5.2 of the App, you'd change the 'image' field wherever it occurs in prod/lifescope-app.yaml to ```cookiemonstar/lifescope-app:v4.5.2```.
 This should match everything following the '-t' in the build command.